m-p-s/Professional_Certificate_in_Machine_Learning_Artificial_Intelligence/assignment_11/README.md

 The R2 Score for all models is nearly identical, with no practical advantage in using Ridge or Lasso in this case.

 ## Conclusion:
+All models suggest that "Year" and "Odometer" are the features that contributes to the model.
+The used car dealer should take these two factors into consideration for selling the cars.